 Put more simply, and in a less poetic way:People remember your small mistakes, and forget all the good work that surrounds them Click To Tweet

-Or, in terms of reporting, one silly numerical error can mean your readers fail to take an otherwise good and imprtant report seriously.
+Or, in terms of reporting, one silly numerical error can mean your readers fail to take an otherwise good and important report seriously.
 Oops.
 Think about:

 The last part of your project report you prepare – never your first – should be your executive summary. discuss the key messages with your team, let them bubble away in your brain for an hour or more, then write down the one thing you audience absolutely must know, which the report is telling you.

-If you deliver your report late, you not only undermine its value; you also say something about your project’s attitude and capability with regards to schedule.
-It may seem like an administrative extra, but your project reporting cycle is a bell-weather for all your project process management.
+If you deliver your report late, you not only undermine its value; you also say something about your project’s attitude and capability with regard to schedule.
+It may seem like an administrative extra, but your project reporting cycle is a bell weather for all your project process management.